 Access the Rightsizing feature via the Optimize drop-down in the top navigation bar.
 Select your desired cloud vendor and service.
 Note recommendations are not yet available for Amazon S3, RDS, and Redshift.

 The main table shows all resources with spend in the specified time period.
 Currently we set our analysis to evaluate the last 10 days.
 Read our FAQ to understand why we chose 10 days or visit our blog to see when you may want to consider 30-days.
-We display resources sorted descending by Savings 10 Days.
+We display resources sorted descending by Cost Savings.
 By starting at the top of the list, you focus your attention on underutilized resources that can save you the most money.

 For each resource, in addition to resource and account information, you’ll see the Current resource type and its associated Idle value.
 Read our FAQ to understand how we define Idle.
 Cost (Total) shows your spend over the time period, which potentially includes committed use discounts, custom pricing, and for Amazon EC2 any Spot usage in the billing for that resource.
 Additional detail on how we determine spend is in the FAQ.
 Next we’ll show you our top Recommendation (for example Rightsize or Terminate) and what the New resource type should be in cases of a rightsize recommendation.
 Learn more about terminology for each service in the glossary.